 The Abuse of Power and the Assault on Democracy

-Forceful, lucid, and meticulously documented, Failed Statesoffers a comprehensive analysis of a global superpower that has long claimed the right to reshape other nations while its own democratic institutions are in severe crisis.
-Systematically dismantling the United States' pretense of being the world's arbiter of democracy, Failed States is Chomsky's most focused--and urgent--critique to date.
+Forceful, lucid, and meticulously documented, Failed States offers a comprehensive analysis of a global superpower that has long claimed the right to reshape other nations while its own democratic institutions are in severe crisis.
+Systematically dismantling the United States' pretence of being the world's arbiter of democracy, Failed States is Chomsky's most focused – and urgent – critique to date.

 It's hard to imagine any American reading this book and not seeing his country in a new, and deeply troubling, light.